Postman’s Park is one of London’s secret spots – a touching and sad memorial to Londoners who lost their lives in heroic acts.

 The tiles were created, first by eminent tile designer William De Morgan, with whom Watts was acquainted.

-Later in 1907, when De Morgan decided to stop producing tiles to focus on writing novels, the second row of tiles were manufactured by Royal Doulton.
+Later in 1907, when De Morgan decided to stop producing tiles to focus on writing novels, namely Somehow Good and It Never Can Happen Again, the second row of tiles were manufactured by Royal Doulton.

 Why is it Called Postman’s Park?